wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 - product-level imported CRAM/BAM files placed where the existing stage 2 can consume them
-- lane-level QC outputs generated from Elembio run stats
+- lane-level QC outputs generated after deplexing from `RunStats.json` in the `bases2fastq` output folder
 - short-file cache populated only if downstream checks still require FASTQ input

 ### QC strategy

 For Elembio:

+- do not rely on `RunStats.json` for pipeline setup; it is only available after `bases2fastq` has run
-- use `RunStats.json` / `RunManifest.json` for tag metrics and lane stats
+- use `RunStats.json` / `RunManifest.json` from the `bases2fastq` output folder for tag metrics and lane stats
+- treat LIMS / MLWH data, or the derived NPG samplesheet, as the source of truth for barcode-to-sample/study linking, and treat the `bases2fastq` output as the QC source that should reflect any such amendments or corrections
 - skip `qc_interop`
 - probably skip `spatial_filter`
 - review whether a cluster-count consistency check still makes sense